 Why You Should Use Instagram Stories

 Now you know what Instagram Stories are and how they can look.
-But why are they so important and how can benefit your business?
+But why are they so important and how can they benefit your business?

 Here are just a few of the reasons to use Instagram Stories.